yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/SGX/Overview.rst

 Introduction
 ============

-TI SOCs like AM335x, AM437x, AM57xx and AM65xx are enabled with 3D cores,
+TI SOCs such as AM335x, AM437x, AM57xx and AM65xx have 3D cores capable of
-capable of accelerating 3D operations with dedicated hardware.
-The dedicated hardware is based on SGX series of devices from Imagination Technologies.
+accelerating 3D operations with dedicated hardware.
+The dedicated hardware is using the SGX series of devices from Imagination Technologies (IMG).
 The graphics cores only accelerate graphics operations, and do not perform video decode operations.
-For video acceleration, refer to respective Technical Reference Manuals for the SOCs.
+For video acceleration, see the Technical Reference Manuals for the associated SoC.

-Below table lists the various TI families supported by this SDK, and the SGX core information
+The following table lists the various TI families supported by this SDK, and the SGX core information:

 .. list-table:: TI System on Chips, and SGX cores
    :header-rows: 1

-   * - TI SOC Name
+   * - TI SoC Name
      - SGX Core
      - SGX Core Revision
      - Max SGX Core Frequency (MHz)